 Pre-Medical/Pre-health Enhancement Program

-The UVM Pre-medical/Pre-health Enhancement Program (PEP) is an extracurricular enrichment program for UVM undergraduate students interested in pursuing a career in healthcare.
+Co-sponsored by Patrick Leahy Honors College and the Office of Primary Care at Larner College of Medicine, the Pre-medical/Pre-health Enhancement Program (PEP) is an extracurricular enrichment program for UVM undergraduate students interested in pursuing a career in healthcare.
 PEP introduces students to the complex realities of health care delivery, including patient care and practice management, while allowing them to witness the tremendous responsibility entrusted to physicians and healthcare professionals.
 This program combines small group discussions, independent study and reflection, mentoring, and shadowing in clinical settings.
 PEP students will begin to appreciate the important role physicians and healthcare professionals have in advocating for the health of individuals, families, and our community.
-For more information, visit the Office of Primary Care and Area Health Education Centers (AHEC) Program website.
+For more information, visit the Pre-medical/Pre-health Enhancement Program (PEP) website.

 ACEND-Accredited Didactic Program